 Caesar Pasta Salad Ingredients on a granite surface.

-• Romaine Lettuce: Look for crisp, fresh romaine hearts with no signs of wilting or browning.
-Wash and dry them thoroughly before tearing them into bite-sized pieces or buy pre-washed leaves for convenience.
+• Romaine Lettuce: Look for crisp, fresh romaine.
+You can purchase prepped hearts in a bag or a fresh head of lettuce, but either way, avoid wilting or browning.
+Wash and dry leaves thoroughly (if using the unbagged version) before tearing them into bite-sized pieces.

-• Parmesan Cheese: I recommend a block of real Parmigiano-Reggiano or Grana Padano to grate yourself for the best texture and flavor.
+• Parmesan Cheese: Avoid pre-shredded cheese if you can.
+I highly recommend a block of real Parmigiano-Reggiano or Grana Padano, grated freshly.

-• Protein add-ins (optional): Grilled chicken, shrimp, or crispy chickpeas turn the salad into a main dish.
+• Protein add-ins (optional): Grilled chicken or shrimp will turn this salad into a main dish.
+For vegetarians or vegans, crispy chickpeas work well too.

 Overhead photo of caesar pasta salad with a fork.

-1. Cool the pasta completely.
-Rinse under cold water and drain well so it stays firm.
+1. Cool the pasta completely: Rinse the pasta under cold water and drain well so it stays firm.
+Otherwise it can turn to overcooked noodle mush.

 Storage and Make-Ahead Option